RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 ![model_comparison](https://user-images.githubusercontent.com/38769913/53280966-1346c700-36ef-11e9-8070-abbd0aeac46a.png)

 ### Model selection:

-Linear logistic regression gives the best results, based on the highest AUC score on test data set.
+Linear logistic regression gives the best results, based on the highest AUC score on test data set (out of bag sample/ dataset not used to train the machine learning models).

 #### Lift Chart